hxri/phisyks.github.io/_posts/2015-01-04-Hi-Ajay-how-is-my-new-page.md

   - See HTML in the right
   - Magic

 Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site] [1]:

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable